ChenxingWang93/Physics/Paper 🍚/Dynamic Deformables Implementation &Production Praticalities(Now with Code!) 动态变形实施与生产可实用性（现附送代码哟！）.md

     - Stable Arruda-Boyce
     - Stable Fung Hardening
 #### **7**.The Analytic Eigensystems of Isotropic Energies ***各向同性 分析特征系统***
-  - keeping everything semi- positive definite
+  - Keeping Everything Semi- Positive Definite
-  - can ARAP go indefinite
+  - Can ARAP Go Indefinite
-  - the eigen decompositions of arbitrary energies
+  - The Eigendecompositions of Arbitrary Energies
-    - the general eigensystem of
+    - The General Eigensystem of
-    - all isotropic energies have the exact same eigenvectors
+    - All Isotropic Energies Have the Exact Same Eigenvectors
-    - cranking out analytic eigenvalues
+    - Cranking Out Analytic Eigenvalues
-    - if you‘re lucky things get simpler
+    - If You‘re Lucky, Things Get Simpler
-  - the stable neo-hookean eigensystem
+  - The Stable Neo-Hookean Eigensystem
-    - when does it go indefinite?
+    - When Does It Go Indefinite?

 #### **8**.A Better Way for Anisotropic Solids ***各向异性 固体 的更优形式***
   - what‘s anisotropy？